 Interpolate values linearly within the different segments:

-if (userValue < axisDefault) { normalizedValue = -(axisDefault - userValue) / (axisDefault – axisMin); } else if (userValue > axisDefault) { normalizedValue = (userValue – axisDefault) / (axisMax – axisDefault); } else { normalizedValue = 0; }
+if (userValue < axisDefault) { defaultNormalizedValue = -(axisDefault - userValue) / (axisDefault – axisMin); } else if (userValue > axisDefault) { defaultNormalizedValue = (userValue – axisDefault) / (axisMax – axisDefault); } else { defaultNormalizedValue = 0; }

+If an 'avar' table is present, then an additional normalization step is performed for each axis to compute the final normalized value.
+Within the 'avar' table, AxisValueMap records map default normalized values for an axis to modified normalized values.
+Pairs of consecutive AxisValueMap records define segments within the range for a given axis.
+Within a segment, intermediate values are interpreted linearly.
+Starting with the defaultNormalizedValue computed as above, the additional normalization step proceeds as follows:

+Retrieve the SegmentMaps record for a given axis from the avar.axisSegmentMaps array using the index for the axis as defined in the 'fvar' table.

+Scan the AxisValueMaps records in the SegmentMaps.axisValueMaps array to find the first record that has an AxisValueMaps.fromCoordinate value greater than or equal to defaultNormalizedValue.
+Designate this record as endSeg.
+(Note that endSeg cannot be the first map record, which is for -1.)

+If endSeg.fromCoordinate equals defaultNormalizedValue, then set finalNormalizedValue to endSeg.toCoordinate.
+Return this value and end.

+Else (endSeg.fromCoordinate is strictly greater than defaultNormalizedValue): designate the preceding AxisValueMaps record as startSeg.

+finalNormalizedValue is computed as follows:

+ratio = (defaultNormalizedValue - startSeg.fromCoordinate) / (endSeg.fromCoordinate - startSeg.fromCoordinate) finalNormalizedValue = startSeg.toCoordinate + ratio * (endSeg.toCoordinate - startSeg.toCoordinate)

+See 7.3.1 for details on the structures mentioned above.

 When processing variation instance coordinates and variation data, the amount of precision used and the handling of rounding can potentially have noticeable impacts on visual results.
 In order to ensure consistent behavior for a given font across implementations, implementations must observe the following requirements in relation to precision and rounding:

 The input to normalization must be in 16.16 format.
 If an application provides an input value represented as either a float or double data type, the method described below must be used for conversion to 16.16.